-Terror Marine Ciarán Maxwell 'made 14 pipe bombs' - BBC News
+Marine 'made pipe bombs to attack police'

 Of particular concern to security chiefs was the discovery of military grade anti-personnel mines.

-Pipe bombs and parts for making explosive devices made up part of the haul.
+Parts for making explosive devices also made up part of the haul.

 Their serial numbers revealed they had been taken from the Royal Marines base in Somerset where Maxwell was based.